Configurations

 Need a place to store a 'global' variable, or data that you reuse a lot throughout your application?
 Configurations got you sorted.

 Configurations can be used for a variety of things within the platform.
 They can be seen as a 'global' variable of some sort.
 Configurations allow you to reuse a value in multiple places, like in multiple action steps.
-But if that value changes instead of having to re-adjust that value manually in those action steps, you can simply change the value of the configuration and it'll be changed in all the steps where you've used the configuration in.
+But suppose that value changes instead of having to re-adjust that value manually in those action steps, then you can simply change the value of the configuration and it'll be changed in all the steps where you've used the configuration.
 Configurations can also be used to store stuff like login details or API keys.

 Configurations are always of the kind string, in other words, text.
 This means that if you want to add a number as a configuration it might not be available when you try to use it, in for example, an action.